Our mission is:

 - Producing articles in various local publications on waste related topics of interest.

 - Creating a Zero Waste Guide for Event Planners in partnership with the Sunshine Coast Regional District, Sunshine Coast Tourism and Tourism Powell River.

 - Assisting in production of the Waste Wise Guide, in partnership with the City of Powell River.
-A guide to composting, recycling and waste reduction locally.-
+A guide to composting, recycling, curbside pick-up, and waste reduction locally.

-- Promoting a winter waste reduction campaign, ‘Create Memories, Not Garbage’ during the often wasteful holiday season in November & December.
+- Promoting a winter holiday waste reduction campaign, ‘Create Memories, Not Garbage’ for November & December.